kariycha/TVPrompt/README.md

   * utc_start_time - Time format HH:MM e.g. 03:24
   * running_time   - Integer format, duration in seconds e.g. 3600

+     Notes:
-     Note: "rating" column can be empty, however in the teleprompt it will say "rating is not available" Snippet of a sample file is shown below...
+     * "rating" column can be empty, however in the teleprompt it will say "rating is not available"
+     * If the CSV file is in a different location, full path to the file must be provided e.g. *D:\Data\Python\TVPrompt\example.csv*

+Snippet of a sample file is shown below...
 <p align="center">
   <img width="600" height="500" src="https://github.com/kariycha/TVPrompt/blob/main/CVSFile.PNG">